Project 5: ForensicsFall 2023

-This project counts for 13% of your course grade.
-Late submissions will be penalized by 10% plus an additional 10% every 4 hours until received.
+This project counts for 9% of your course grade.
+Late submissions will be penalized by 10% of the maximum attainable score, plus an additional 10% every 4 hours until received.
 Late work will not normally be accepted after the start of the next lab (of any section) following the day of the deadline, since we will be reviewing solutions at that time.
-If you have a medical or personal situation that may necessitate an extension, please email email@example.com.
+If you or your partner have a conflict due to travel, interviews, etc., please plan accordingly and turn in your project early.
+If you have a medical or personal situation that may necessitate an extension, please contact the course staff.

 Strict no-leaks policy.
 In this project, you play the role of a computer forensic analyst working to solve a case.
 Since you don’t want to be fired for jeopardizing an ongoing criminal investigation, you need to follow a strict policy on collaboration.
 You are bound by the Honor Code not to communicate with anyone regarding any aspect of the case or your investigation (other than within your team or with course staff).
 The number of pieces of evidence you find, the techniques you try, how successful said techniques are, the general process you follow, etc. are all considered part of your solution and must not be discussed with members of other teams.

 Start early.
 It may be impossible to complete this project before the deadline unless you begin several days beforehand.
 Please plan accordingly.

 Solutions must be submitted via the Autograder and Gradescope, following the submission details at the end of this spec.

 To ensure you can get started on-time, please make sure to register your partnership in the Autograder by November 23rd at 11:59 p.m.

 In this project, you will play the role of a forensic analyst and investigate the theft of company secrets from SuperDuperSketchyCorp (SDSC).
 SDSC became aware of the theft after The Media ran a story regarding one of their closely guarded secrets.